abhihirekhan/Abhi-s-Data-Science-Portfolio/README.md

 Presented in the form of iPython Notebooks
-To know more check out my [Medium profile](https://medium.com/@abhijeet.herokhan) The projects are either written in Python (Jupyter Notebook) or (kaggle kernel)
+To know more check out my [Medium profile](https://medium.com/@abhijeet.herokhan) The projects are either written in Python (Jupyter Notebook) or (kaggle kernel) If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at abhijeet.herokhan@gmail.com

 Tools